-Study leave should not be granted by default once tuition of the exam syllabus is complete, it should be used sparingly and only granted to Year 11 pupils during public examinations.
+329. Study leave should not be granted by default once tuition of the exam syllabus is complete and should be used sparingly.
 If schools do decide to grant study leave, provision must still be made available for those pupils who want to continue to come into school to revise.